department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/new-skills.md

 ### Can I get vocational counseling and training for new skills through VR&amp;E?

-You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability and all of the descriptions below are true for you.
+You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability, and you meet all of the requirements listed below.

 **All of these must be true:**